 Preview the Introduction (pdf) to Rugmakers Handbook 3: Crocheted & Fabric Tapestry Rugs

 Publications in our catalog

 Fabric Tapestry Rug,

 Rose of Sharon Pattern

-The Pointsettia pattern was one of my standbys and I made several with red centers and green borders, but it also works in other color schemes.
+he Pointsettia pattern was one of my standbys and I made several with red centers and green borders, but it also works in other color schemes.

 Round rugs featuring stars and diamonds were always popular.
+Fabric tapestry baskets, yes.